 - Know whether your car has isofix, top tethers, and / or full 3 point seatbelts.
 The make and model won’t give you the correct information.
 You need to physically check your car.

-And lastly, while receiving a discount on a premium seat is an amazing opportunity, if you can afford the best seat for your child and they aren’t at the Baby Expo or on sale, it isn’t worth the discount… Take full advantage of baby expo show and Black Friday specials on diapers, clothing, baby wraps and baby toiletries and invest in the BEST when it matters the most.
+And lastly, while receiving a discount on a premium seat is an amazing opportunity, if you can afford the best seat for your child and they aren’t at the Baby Expo or on sale, it isn’t worth the discount… Take full advantage of baby expo shows and other specials on diapers, clothing, baby wraps and baby toiletries and invest in the BEST when it matters the most.

-If you are not Joburg based, you are able to purchase all of the seats mentioned above except the Volvo Maxway through #CarseatFullstop by mailing firstname.lastname@example.org.
+You are able to purchase the safest seats from the most reputable brands through #CarseatFullstop by mailing firstname.lastname@example.org.

 Car seats save lives.